nh-server/switch-guide/docs/extras/installing_android.md

 **Are you using a V1 or V2 Switch (standard models)?**

 These models have a poorly designed microSD card reader and repeated removals/reinsertions can eventually cause the reader to fail.
-Please use Hekate SD UMS to transfer files instead of removing the microSD card from your Switch!
+Please use hekate SD UMS to transfer files instead of removing the microSD card from your Switch!

-- This can be done by booting into Hekate and going to `Tools` > `USB Tools` > `SD Card` and plugging your Switch into your PC via USB.
+- This can be done by booting into hekate and going to `Tools` > `USB Tools` > `SD Card` and plugging your Switch into your PC via USB.

 :::